 Reason 2: Inefficient production line

-Apart from causing abrupt and massive growth in operating expenses, equipment failure threatens manufacturers with low production line performance.
+Apart from causing abrupt and massive growth in operating expenses, machine failure threatens manufacturers with low production line performance.
 And this makes up the second reason why manufacturing companies should reduce breakdowns to a minimum.

 When bottlenecks in the production line occur, it affects the overall plant productivity.
 According to the study by EAM-Mosca Corporation, disruptions in assembly lines on average reduce manufacturing capacity by 15% and affect profitability.
 Precisely, inconsistent production lines lead to: